 6. Designate the crew/pax address preference.
 Select to use different addresses for each passenger/crew, utilize the FBO address or use a custom address for everyone.

-7. The travel documents designated in the Crew and Passengers section of the trip will be pulled over to the corresponding eAPIS, allowing individuals to use different travel documents on different legs.
-If no travel document is selected, the eAPIS will revert to the default travel document selection in the crew or contact profile.
-You also have the ability to select the applicable travel documents for all Crew and Passengers in the eAPIS section itself.
+7. The travel documents designated in the Crew and Passengers section of the trip will be pulled over to the corresponding eAPIS filing, allowing individuals to use different travel documents on different legs.
+If no travel document is selected, the eAPIS filing will revert to the default travel document selection in the crew or contact profile.
+Users also have the ability to select the applicable travel documents for all Crew and Passengers in the eAPIS section itself.

 8. Click Validate